-General information:
+General information

-Every fourth working day students in the cafeteria.
-Except from the International Management course (two courses) there are 30 students on average in the Bachelor program.
+Every fourth working day, students eat in the cafeteria.
+Except for the International Management course (two courses) there are 30 students on average in the Bachelor program.
 45 % of all students are attending a Master program.
 50 % of the Master students take the chance to fulfill their Frankfurt School experience with one semester abroad.

-Working hours: six hours/day, 250 working days/year Wages: 14 €/hour (chef), 10 €/hour (staff), (no tip has to be taken into account)
+- Working hours: six hours/day, 250 working days/year - Wages: 14 €/hour (chef), 10 €/hour (staff), no tip must be considered

-Exclusive Restaurant:
+Exclusive restaurant:

-Meal: ø 320 % of the cafeteria price

-Drinks: ø 3.50 €/drink

-• Opening hours: opened on all working days (utilization: 3⁄4)

-· Most frequent guests: Course participants

-(As they are not students, they never visit the cafeteria.)

-• Course offers: three courses/week

-(80 % of those guests decide to eat in the restaurant.)

-Staff: two chefs, two highly qualified waiters
+Meal: ø 320 % of the cafeteria price Drinks: ø 3.50 €/drink Opening hours: opened on all working days (utilization: 3⁄4) Most frequent guests: Course participants (As they are not students, they never visit the cafeteria) Course offers: three courses/week (80 % of those guests decide to eat in the restaurant) Staff: two chefs, two highly qualified waiters